william-galvin/chess/README.md

 ## Chess Server
-### UCI
+### Universal Chess Interface (UCI)
-The big idea with UCI is that a chess GUI can talk to a chess engine via predefined phrases in standard IO.
+The fundamental idea behind UCI is that a chess GUI can talk to a chess engine via predefined phrases in standard IO.
 For example, if the GUI sends `go`, then the chess engine should send back the best move in the position, like `bestmove e2e4`, which the GUI will then play on behalf of the engine.

 This is very helpful because it means I don't have to be good at front end things.
 I used the [vampirc_uci](https://docs.rs/vampirc-uci/latest/vampirc_uci/) crate to help with this.
 In code, using UCI looks like:
 ```Rust